 You have a sexual dream, but what sticks with you most when you wake up is not the sex itself but the before and after—the romantic dinner, on-the-couch foreplay, post-coital cuddling, or open conversation and intimacy.
 These can be clues to how you may want to be treated—perhaps with more kindness and consideration, or more clarity and honesty—or how you need to be, maybe more assertive or more adventurous.
 Think about it in the context of your current relationship, and if need be, speak up about it.

-What happens if every time you have a sexual dream, it involves your ex, and there's always some larger backdrop—like a playing out of an old argument or one of you trying to get back with the other, or you find yourself involved with both the old and new relationship at the same time.
+What happens if every time you have a sexual dream, it involves your ex, and there's always some larger backdrop—like a playing out of an old argument, one of you trying to get back with the other, or finding yourself involved with both the old and new relationship at the same time?
 This dream is less about sex and more about grief and loss, the letting go of the old relationship, and it can take years to unravel and heal.
 Over time, as you process your grief, such recurring dreams should fade, though you may find that it doesn't make much to get them stirring again—maybe when you hear that your ex's mother has died, or other tangential connections.